Uberspace/manual/source/billing-general.rst

 #######

 Servers don't come cheap!
-While we'd love to give uberspaces away like free candy, providing one incurs costs that need to be covered.
-We try our best to make the platform accessible to anyone, regardless of their financial means.
+While we'd love to give uberspaces away like free candy, providing servers incurs costs that must be covered.
+We try our best to make the platform accessible to anyone, regardless of their financial situation.

-Your **first month is always free** and without any commitment.
-Afterwards you can choose, if you'd like to keep your space.
+Your **first month is always free**, without any commitment.
+Afterwards you can choose if you'd like to keep your space.

 Uberspace is a **prepaid product** with a **monthly fee**.
 This means you first top-up your virtual account with us.
 Month after month we deduct the price